-Annotation is the practice of taking notes directly on a text.
-For students, this usually means writing down questions or marking important passages in the margins of book or on handouts.
+Annotation is the practice of taking notes directly while working with a text or other media.
+For students, this usually means writing down questions or marking important passages in the margins of a book or on handouts.
 You may also see the word annotated used to describe published works.
-For example, an annotated version of a Shakespearian play would include the original text alongside notes that provide more information about the text such as definitions or explanations of allusions.
-In fact, sometimes annotations can become famous on their own.
-For example, a sought-after copy of a book by the Renaissance scientist William Gilbert has the author's own handwritten notes in the margin marking passages and terms he thought were important.
+For example, an annotated version of a Shakespearean play would include the original text alongside notes that provide more information about the text.
+Sometimes, annotations can even become famous on their own.
+There is a sought-after copy of a book by the Renaissance scientist William Gilbert.
+It has the author's own handwritten notes in the margin marking passages and terms he thought were important.

-Annotations serve two main purposes.
-The first is to keep a record of what you're reading that will make it easy for you to go back and find key ideas, phrases, or data that you will need later.
-This is especially important if you're working on a large research project, since you'll likely be reading dozens or hundreds of books, articles, and other texts.
-Taking notes directly on the text will simplify the writing process

-later on down the road.
+With the first, you keep a record of what you're reading to make it easy to find key ideas, phrases, or data later.
+This is especially important if you're working on a large research project since you'll be reading dozens or hundreds of books, articles, and other texts.
+Taking notes directly on the source will simplify the writing process down the road.

 The second purpose of annotating is to help you become more involved with the text.
-When reading for a class or project it's easy to just passively take in information that will then be forgotten as soon as you put down the book.
-Annotating is a way for you fight that forgetfulness by engaging with the text; you'll be forming opinions and asking questions as you read, which is one of the best ways not only to memorize but also to start the analytical process.
+When reading for a class or project, it's easy to just passively take in information and forget it when you put down the book.
+Annotating is a way for you to fight that forgetfulness by engaging with the text.
+You'll be forming opinions and asking questions as you read.
+That is one of the best ways not only to memorize but also to start the analytical process.

-Think of the process of annotating your reading as being like a conversation.
-The author is telling you a story or presenting an argument to you, and your annotation is the record of your response.
-Maybe you thought a particular image was especially powerful, or maybe you disagree with the author's interpretation of a piece of evidence.
-Whatever your interaction with the text, you want your notes to be a reflection of that.
-However, you don't want to just jot down whatever comes into your head; instead, your notes should form a systematic analysis of the text that will help you better understand the work.
+Think of the process of annotating your reading as a conversation.
+The author is telling you a story or presenting an argument, and your annotation is the record of your response.
+Maybe you thought a particular image was especially powerful?
+Or you disagree with the author's interpretation of a piece of evidence?
+Whatever your interaction with the text, you want your notes to be a reflection and a descriptive outline of that.
+However, you don't want to just jot down whatever comes into your head.
+Instead, your model for annotating should form a systematic analysis of the text that will help you understand the work.

-Note: Most of the suggestions below focus on reading and annotating in the humanities, but many can also be used when reading scientific text such as textbook or journal articles.
+Note.
+Most of the suggestions below focus on reading and annotating in the language arts.
+But, many can also be used when reading scientific texts such as textbooks or journal articles.

-While you certainly don't want to spend too much time recapping what you've read, writing a short summary at the end of each chapter or section can be a great way to help you remember important facts or details from the text.
-If you're reading a novel or play, a short two- or three- sentence summary can help you process what you've read and will also come in handy in the future if you need to find a particular scene in a long work.
-For scientific reading, it's often useful to jot down the key terms at the end of a chapter or a short summary of a journal article at the end of the discussion.
+You may not want to spend too much time recapping what you've read.
+But, writing a short summary at the end of each chapter or section can help you remember important facts or details.
+If you're reading a novel or play, a short two- or three- sentence summary can help you process what you've read.
+They will also come in handy in the future if you need to find a particular scene in a long work.
+For scientific reading, it's often useful to jot down the key terms at the end of a chapter or a short summary of a journal article.

 An important part of annotating is discovering and explaining relationships between the text you're reading and the wider world.
 These types of notes are great for class discussions and are also useful if you're looking for an essay topic.

-- Text to text: How does the text you're reading relate to other works you've studied before?
-For the humanities this might mean noting allusions to other works, commenting on the similarities in style or theme between readings, or marking passages that set apart this particular author.
-In the sciences, comparing texts might mean looking at differences in sampling methods or noting how two scientists choose to attack the same theoretical question.
+How does the text you're reading relate to other works you've studied before?
+For the humanities, this might mean noting allusions to other works, commenting on the similarities in style or theme between readings, or marking passages that set apart this particular author.
+In the sciences, you compare texts if you want to see the differences in sampling methods or noting how two scientists choose to approach the same theoretical question.

-- Text to world: How does the text relate to the larger world?
+How does the text relate to the larger world?
 Is the author working with themes that concern common issues like politics, relationships, or current events?
-Authors are often trying to send a message about the way the world is or how they think it should be, so make sure to note passages where you see these ideas articulated.
+Authors are often trying to send a message about the way the world is or how they think it should be.
+Make sure to note passages where you see these ideas articulated.

-- Text to self: How do you react personally to the text?
-It's generally not a good idea to spend too much time focusing on your feelings about a work for their own sake, but these can often provide a starting point for further discussion.
+How do you react personally to the text?
+It's not a good idea to spend too much time focusing on your feelings about a work for their own sake, but these can often provide a starting point for future discussion.
 Was there a part of the work that stirred strong emotions such as disgust or sadness?
 If so, try to dig a little deeper and note how those passages work on the reader.
 This topic is particularly important for texts like poems or persuasive essays whose aim is to make the reader feel a particular way.

 Note key passages and terms

-.
-For example, if you're working on research project, you may note passages in the text that could be useful in your paper such as important quotes, data, or ideas.
-Doing this type of annotation as you go will save you a lot of time and trouble down the road when you need to find evidence to use in your paper.
+All the previous suggestions for annotations were for general reading assignments, but your annotations may focus on a particular topic.
+For example, if you're working on a research project, you may note passages in the text that could be useful in your paper.
+That would be important quotes, data, or ideas.
+Doing this type of annotation as you go will save you a lot of time and trouble when you need to find evidence to use in your paper.
 Instead of combing back through the entire work, you can look through your notes instead.